Houdini 21.0 Nodes Copernicus nodes

 Since 21.0

-This can be used to see how much of a volume is present under a pixel.
-For example, a temperature VDB could be integrated to determine how much heat distortion to apply.
+This node computes the line integral, transmittance (treating the input volume as an optical density ), minimum, or maximum value along each view ray.
+Use this node to see how much of a volume is present under a pixel.
+For example, integrate a temperature VDB to determine how much heat distortion to apply.

 Parameters